jvanbruegge/binder_datatypes/README.md

 -- conventions: eg. Lterm the polymorphic type, lterm its monomorphic versions (the paper uses Lterm); ILterm vs. ilterm etc.
 -- mention the NoLeastSupportCounterexample theory.
--- add the browsable html files
+-- check in the browsable html files too